dmilburn/url_shortener/README.md

 To run this application, you'll need to have set up locally:

-- Python
+- Python3
 - Pip
 - Django

+To run the dev server: `python manage.py runserver`
+To run the migrations: `python manage.py migrate`
-To actually run the application, you need to run the dev server.
-From the top level of the application run: `python manage.py runserver`
+To run tests, you need to run `python manage.py test api`

 ## What functionality does it have?